 - Real-time Data Monitoring and Processing: Airline companies use fast processing computers to handle, monitor, process data, convert it into information, and take real-time decisions.
 Without an EDP cycle, it becomes impossible to organize a massive amount of data.
 That’s why Airport Operating System (AOS), an intelligent Data Processing software, is designed to ease the life of airline staff and passengers.

-- Data Analysis: In the business world, Data Analysis is a process to scrutinize, clean, transform and model data by applying logical techniques and statistical calculations, ensuring to extract results, driving conclusions, and excerpt the decision-making processes.
+- Data Analysis: In the business world, Data Analysis is a process to scrutinize, cleaning, transform, and modeling data by applying logical techniques and statistical calculations, ensuring to extract results, driving conclusions, and excerpting the decision-making processes.

 With Data Processing systems, enterprises design a Data Analytics platform that helps them to mitigate risks, increase operational efficiency and unveil information describing ways to improve profits and revenues.